-- Proton pump inhibitors (PPIs) that block acid production for long enough to enable the food pipe to heal
+- proton pump inhibitors (PPIs) that block acid production for long enough to enable the food pipe to heal

 Symptoms of GERD include:

-- Acid reflux or heartburn, which is a burning sensation in the throat or chest
+- acid reflux or heartburn, which is a burning sensation in the throat or chest

-- Sour taste in the mouth
+- a sour taste in the mouth

-- Difficulty swallowing
+- difficulty swallowing

-- Chest pain
+- chest pain

-- Sore throat
+- a sore throat

-- Hoarse voice
+- a hoarse voice

-- Dry cough
+- dry cough

-- Regurgitation of food or acid
+- regurgitating of food or acid

-- Nicotine use
+- nicotine use

-- Dry mouth
+- dry mouth

-- Certain connective tissue disorders
+- certain connective tissue disorders

-- Hiatal hernia, where the stomach bulges through an opening of the diaphragm
+- hiatal hernia, where the stomach bulges through an opening of the diaphragm

 When to see a doctor

-Some cases can easily be managed at home with some lifestyle changes and the avoidance of triggers.
+Some cases can be easily managed at home with some lifestyle changes and the avoidance of triggers.
 Severe symptoms of GERD may require the use of medication, or in rare cases, surgery.

 If an individual has severe or frequent symptoms of acid reflux, they should visit their doctor to rule out other conditions.
 However, people with occasional or mild reflux can usually keep the condition in check with simple lifestyle changes, home remedies, and OTC medications.

-It is especially important to seek medical attention if someone thinks they are experiencing acid reflux or any other symptoms of GERD, but also has other symptoms like chest pain, shortness of breath, jaw pain or right arm pain.
+It is especially important to seek medical attention if someone thinks they are experiencing acid reflux or any other symptoms of GERD, but has other symptoms including chest pain, shortness of breath, jaw pain, or right arm pain.